anslan/BGE_biomonitoring_wf/docs/7interpret_hmsc.rst

   Including the phylogeny matrix helps to understand if the species responses to the environmental covariates are phylogenetically structured, i.e., do similar species  respond similarly.

-  The phylogeny matrix may be presented as Newick tree.
+  The phylogeny matrix may be presented as **Newick tree** file.
-  Alternatively, data on taxonomic idenity may used as a proxy of phylogenetic relatedness.
+  Alternatively, data on **taxonomic ranks** may used as a proxy of phylogenetic relatedness.
-  In the latter case, the UNCLASSIFIED taxonomic ranks (that are common in the metabarcoding data) should be informative in a sense that **not all e.g. family level unclassified OTUs are closely related**.
+  In the latter case, the UNCLASSIFIED taxonomic ranks *(that are common in the metabarcoding data)* should be informative   in a sense that
+  **not all e.g. family level unclassified OTUs would be considered as closely related** because they have the 'same label'.
 For example, the distance between unclassified OTUs could be calculated and then OTUs falling within the user defined distance threshold could be classified as various levels of *pseudotaxa*.

   *Example of the taxonomy table:*